 The land disposal of any recyclable waste tires is prohibited in Nebraska.
 This raises questions on the numbers of waste tires that can be accumulated by any business or individual and what to do with those tires once they are accumulated.
 This Guidance Document is intended to provide some guidance on the accumulation and hauling of waste tires.
 This subject is covered in more detail in Nebraska Title 132 – Integrated Solid Waste Management Regulations Chapter 14.
-For the purposes of this Guidance Document a “Waste Tire” is any tire that has reached the end of its usable lifespan and must be replaced.
+For the purposes of this Guidance Document a “Waste Tire” is any tire that is no longer suitable for its intended purpose because of wear, damage, or defect.

-Any person who wishes to pick up and transport waste tires for accumulation, processing or recycling must obtain a Waste Tire Hauler Permit from NDEQ.
-Waste tires may only be transported by a permitted waste tire hauler; this is enforceable by NDEQ regulation.
-If you are sending your tires away, or receiving tires for your processing or recycling business, you need to make sure you are using a permitted Waste Tire Hauler.
-Or, if you are transporting the tires yourself, you need to have a Waste Tire Hauler Permit.
-Waste Tire Haulers must apply and receive a Waste Tire Hauling Permit from NDEQ and must renew that permit every year as long as hauling continues.
+Any person who wishes to pick-up and transport waste tires for accumulation, processing or recycling must obtain a Waste Tire Hauler Permit from NDEE.
+Waste tires may only be transported by a permitted waste tire hauler; this is enforceable by NDEE regulation.
+If you are sending your tires away, or receiving tires for your processing or recycling business you need to make sure you are using a permitted Waste Tire Hauler or that you yourself are also a permitted Waste Tire Hauler.
+Waste Tire Haulers must apply and receive a Waste Tire Hauling Permit from NDEE and must renew that permit every year as long as hauling continues.
 As part of the Waste Tire Hauling Permit application/renewal a yearly report of all tires collected and delivered must also be submitted.
-Waste Tire Haulers must document the location and quantity of waste tires collected there, as well as the total number of PTE or tons delivered to any processing or recycling facility, or their own stockpiles if they are also a processor.
+Waste Tire Haulers must document the location and quantity of waste tires collected, as well as the total number of PTE or tons delivered to any processing or recycling facility, or their own stockpiles if they are also a processor.

 Waste Tire Haulers are required to acquire Financial Assurance for their business.
 Those Waste Tire Haulers who haul less than 100,000 PTE of tires per year must maintain $5,000 in Financial Assurance, while Haulers who haul more than 100,000 PTE per year must maintain $10,000 in Financial Assurance.
 These sums are in addition to the Financial Assurance of $1.25/PTE required at sites of waste tire accumulation if the hauler is also a processor.